If this is your first time owning a guinea pig or planning on getting one, you will probably have tons of questions.

 - Weather changes

-Unfortunately, since the guinea pigs are away from their natural habitat, they would not be able to usefully their instincts.
+Unfortunately, since the guinea pigs are away from their natural habitat, they would not be able to use their instincts.
 This includes thermal regulation, different feeding methods, etc. Even their reproduction would be different since they are in an artificial environment.
-Nevertheless, once your little cavies are settled and they feel secure about their new environment, they are quite a bunch to have around.
+Nevertheless, once your little cavies are settled and feel secure about their new environment, they are quite a bunch to have around.